-After visiting the gardens of the Royal Palace of Caserta I was fascinated by the ornate fountains and interested to discover more about the stories behind them.
+After visiting the gardens of the Royal Palace of Caserta I was interested to discover more about the stories behind their ornate fountains.
 I particularly liked the top three, and so I embarked on some research.

-The first of these three that you get to when you walk up through the gardens is the Fountain of Ceres.
+The first of these three that you reach when you walk up through the gardens is the Fountain of Ceres.
 Cupids, tritons and nymphs surround the beautiful goddess in the centre.

 Ceres represents agriculture, grains, fertility and motherly relationships.
 In Ancient Roman religion, the Cerealia festival was celebrated in April to worship her.
 In fact, the word “cereal” derives from her name.
 She was the central deity in the Aventine Triad, a cult established by Rome’s plebs (ordinary citizens) on the Aventine hill to rival the Capitoline hill’s triad of Jupiter, Minerva and Juno.
 She could be viewed as the Roman equivalent to the Greek Demeter, and is the only one of Rome’s agricultural gods to be included in its list of twelve major deities.